garylirocks/quickrefs/microsoft-defender.markdown

 - Included in Defender Cloud Security Posture Management (CSPM) and Defender for Servers P2 plans.
 - This scans VM disks, so it needs the built-in role "VM scanner operator", which has permissions like `Microsoft.Compute/disks/read`, `Microsoft.Compute/virtualMachines/read`
 - Raw data, PIIs or sensitive business data isn't collected, and only metadata results are sent to Defender for Cloud.

+### Workflow automation

+- Resource type `Microsoft.Security/automations`
+- Allows you to specify a Logic App to trigger for security alerts, security recommendations, and regulatory compliance changes
+- There are built-in policies to deploy this automatically for each subscription
+  - You specify the what alerts to target by alert name and severity

 ## Defender for Containers